Utkarsh-Arora-007/sahayak-2/README.md

 # Quick Fix By Us <a id="12">
 ### SAHAYAK (Empowering the once who NEVER GIVE UP!!)
- Using Android, Firebase, Kotlin, Machine learning, OpenCV we have developed an app named as **SAHAYAK** for disabeled people.
+ Using Android, Firebase, Kotlin, Machine learning, OpenCV we have developed an app named as **SAHAYAK** for disabled people.
 </a>

 ## Interface <a id="1">